bestwebsoft/htaccess-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= How will the plugin work with the existing .htaccess file?=
+= How will the plugin work with the existing .htaccess file? =

 If the file exists and there is a Directive block in it, the plugin will add the settings of this block to the settings page and after saving the changes it will update only the Directive block in the existing .htaccess file.